rubyforgood/voices-of-consent/notes/background.md

   - We chose to put `Requester` (people who submit `BoxRequests`) data and `Volunteer` data into different tables, just so we never access `Requester` data accidentally.
   - The above phases are distinct so that the privacy of `Requesters` is preserved.
 For example, the person Assembling the Box likely isn't also the person affixing the mailing label, etc.

+#### `Volunteer` and `User` model details

+The `Volunteer` model is where we keep all the personal data for a person, such as phone, address, age range, etc, and these people will not necessarily be direct users of the Voices of Consent application itself aside from signing up as a volunteer.
+Lots of volunteers never actually use the application itself but may for example show up at a packing party, and we are just tracking them with the `Volunteer` model.
+If a `Volunteer` record is created, a `User` record is not created along with it.

+The `User` model is not just tracking a volunteer’s info but is specific to the account information for a user of the application, and includes info such as a person’s site permissions, password token, etc.  A `User` record `belongs_to` the `Volunteer` model, and when a `User` record is created it will also have an associated `Volunteer` record created along with it.

 ## Other features
   - Inventory Management
     - Multiple locations each have inventory